taylorsperry/byob/README.md

 ### GET

 #### `GET /api/v1/authors`
 Response sends all authors in the database.
-Example:
+If the authors table is populated, the response has a 200 status and sends the following:
 ```javascript
   [{
       "id": 168,